DayTimeChunks/google-scholarship/projects/07-jasmine-test-suite/README.md

 I learnt how to use Jasmine to write a number of tests against a pre-existing application, testing the underlying business logic of the application as well as the event handling and DOM manipulation.

-# How will I complete this project?
+## How will completed this project?

-Review the Feed Reader Testing [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)
+Reviewed the Feed Reader Testing [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)

 [Jasmine documentation](http://jasmine.github.io).